maplibre/maputnik/README.md

 Maputnik is written in ES6 and is using [React](https://github.com/facebook/react) and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).

-We ensure building and developing Maputnik works with the [current active LTS and above](https://github.com/nodejs/Release#release-schedule).
+We ensure building and developing Maputnik works with the [current active LTS Node.js version and above](https://github.com/nodejs/Release#release-schedule).

 Install the deps, start the dev server and open the web browser on `http://localhost:8888/`.